Men’s Shirt Upcycle

 What are your front porch memories?

-Looking for a good Porch Read?
+Looking for a good Porch Read or a fun selection for you book club?
 Check out my latest books: Out of the Crayon Box: Thoughts on Teaching, Retirement, and Life and Until Italy: a Traveler’s Memoir.
 Available now on Amazon.
 Get your copies here: http://amazon.com/author/debravandeventer

 out of the crayon box book and wine glass